NREL/fastsim/README.md

 This has not been implemented yet.

 # numba
-To significantly speed up the simulations `numba` has been used extensively to augment every class in `fastsim/SimDrive`.
+To significantly speed up the simulations `numba` has been used extensively to augment every class in `fastsim/SimDrive` and `fastsim/LoadData`.
 Classes that are "just in time compiled", as well as variables needed for datatype declaration, are preceeded by the `numba` decorator `@jitclass` or defined by numba types `float64, int32, bool_, types`, respectively.

 *notes on numba*
 - `numba` caches compiled classes for you in `__pycache__`